-In a nutshell, mortgage points are a fee you can pay the mortgage lender upfront to cover processing costs or lower your interest rate.
-There are two types to be aware of – origination points and discount points.
+There are two types to be aware of – mortgage origination points and mortgage discount points.

 The lender is compensated for originating, underwriting and funding the loan through what’s referred to as origination points.
 As a result, you can expect to pay between 1 and 1.5 percent of the total loan amount to have the loan processed.
 However, buying origination points will not affect the interest rate you receive.

 It’s not uncommon for some lenders to offer home loans with little or no origination point assessments or closing costs.
 However, keep in mind that you’ll likely pay a higher interest rate or more in fees.
 You should also know that origination points are sometimes negotiable.

 Discount points are a form of prepaid interest that directly lowers the interest rate on the home loan.
 Each point you purchase can reduce the interest rate by roughly 0.25 percent, which could make a sizable difference in your monthly payment and the amount of interest paid over the life of the loan.